makrai/notes/li19-speech-db-mental-survey.md

   * annotated Greek Corpus of Aphasic Discourse17 with 72 patients and 28 contrls
     * large multidisciplinary project ‘THALES-Levels of impairment in Greek
     * relationship with processing deficits, brain region, and therapeutic impl
-*  Orozco-Arroyave Database18 provide speech recordings of 50 patients with Parkinson’s disease compared by their healthy controls.
-The
+*  Orozco-Arroyave Database^18 provide speech recordings of 50 patients with Parkinson’s disease compared by their healthy controls
 * Distress Analysis Interview Corpus-Wizard of Oz (DAIC-WOZ) database is
   * part of a larger corpus, the DAIC, which contains both audio and video
   * patients with anxiety, depression and post-traumatic stress disorder